AleksandarIvezic/Personal_Portfolio/README.md

 ![screenshot](/imgs/Screenshot.png)

-In this project I created Personal portfolio using template from Sigma website
+In this project, I created a Personal portfolio using a template from the Sigma website

 ## Built With